Cydhra/Nidhogg/readme.md

 # Nidhogg
 A Mojang [Yggdrasil](http://wiki.vg/Authentication) Kotlin/Multplatform client for Minecraft account authentication and communication to the Mojang APIs

+ Since Mojang has updated the authentication scheme to Microsoft OAuth, this library has been archived!

 ## Compiling
 The library JAR can be build using ``gradle jvmJar`` or ``gradle jsJar`` respectively.
 Please note, that the JS